SamP692/fantasy-pros-filter/README.md

 - [] Add URL checking to popup
   - [] Don't show filter if not on right page
+- [] Validate filter configuration
-- [] Validate filter configuration on script side
+  - [] Validate on UI side
+  - [] Alert user if configuration is incomplete
 - [] Send responses from content script to popup
   - [] Send confirmation of receipt
   - [] Trigger loading indication in UI upon confirmation of receipt